 4. Default to action

-Make it unacceptable to say “I’m working on X” without saying “…and I’ll be done by [date].”
-Every owned initiative needs both a human and a deadline.
-No fuzzy timelines.
-No passive verbs.
-Ambiguity is the ghost’s playground.
+Make it unacceptable to say, “I’m working on X” without saying “…and I’ll be done by [date].”
+If a milestone is missed, treat it as an error, and engineer the sh*it out of it.

-See: Path To Green, The 5Ps: Achieving Focus in Any Endeavor
+See: Have a Plan (With Dates) Path To Green, The 5Ps: Achieving Focus in Any Endeavor, How Meeting/Not-Meeting Goals relates to Earn Trust and Insist on Highest Standards

 Every major initiative needs a Single-Threaded Leader.
 That person owns the outcome.
 They’re not a figurehead.
 They don’t need a committee to move.
 If something doesn’t have a name next to it, it won’t happen.
 If it doesn’t have a date, it doesn’t exist.